All Products

 • Example 1: The configurations of a new instance are downgraded.

 Assume that on the first day of a calendar month, you purchased a 30-day subscription instance (Instance A) at the price of USD 1 per day and paid USD 30 in total.
 On the 11th day of the calendar month, you initiate a configuration downgrade for the instance.
 The price of the new instance configurations is USD 0.5 per day.
-The refundable amount for the downgrade is calculated by using the following steps:
+To calculate the refundable amount for the downgrade, perform the following steps:

 1. Calculate the remaining value M of Instance A.